Linda E. Ginzel: Consumer Advocacy

 Along with her academic work, Ginzel also currently serves as the co-founder and president of the non-profit organization Kids in Danger.
 In 1998, Ginzel and her husband, Boaz Keysar, founded Kids in Danger after the death of their son, Danny Keysar, who was strangled by a previously recalled portable crib.
 Through their work with the organization, Ginzel and Keysar helped push the state of Illinois in banning the sale of recalled children's products in 1998 and were also key leaders in the enactment of the Children's Product Safety Act in Illinois in 1999.

 In 2008, as members of the Advisory Committee on the Obama Transition Team, Ginzel and Keysar were instrumental in the creation of CPSC legislation that mandated changes in regulating children's products.
 The legislation included a provision, named after their son Danny, that put into effect tougher safety standards and compulsory testing for durable children's products.
 An extension of this CPSC legislation in 2012 included new rules for playpens that require independent testing for stability.
 At the announcement of this legislation, Ginzel said, "It is bittersweet for me to be standing here today," she said, "The fact that strong mandatory standards are now required by law is Danny's legacy and the legacy of other children whose lives have been lost so carelessly, so tragically."
-In short, Danny’s Law required that manufacturers test toys and infant products before sale.
+In short, Danny's Law required that manufacturers test toys and infant products before sale.
 It also banned lead and phthalates in toys.

-Ginzel testified in Congress and state legislatures throughout the country on the topic of children's product safety.
+Ginzel testified in the United States Congress and state legislatures throughout the country on the topic of children's product safety.
 Ginzel's work has been featured across mainstream media and publications including ABC Nightly News, Today Show, Oprah, Voice of America, Wall Street Journal, Newsweek, USA Today and People Magazine.

 Currently, Ginzel volunteers as a consumer representative on the Consumer Products Committee F15 of ASTM International.